Skip to content

 Given “in recognition of outstanding achievements in research or academic work on light pollution over a multiple-year period.”

 The Galileo Award was established by DarkSky Europe in 2003 to acknowledge outstanding achievements in combating light pollution in Europe, and was traditionally presented at the European Symposium for the Protection of the Night Sky.
 In 2017, the restriction of the award to Europe was lifted to better reflect DarkSky‘s international mission.
-DarkSky encourages nominations of Europeans for all award categories, and as a standard practice all DarkSky awards to Europeans will now be officially announced and presented at the European Symposium.
+DarkSky encourages nominations of Europeans for all award categories as a standard practice.

 Nominating criteria — The nomination must describe the individual’s outstanding achievements in research or academic work on light pollution over a multiple-year period.
 Only one award will be given each year.